 To receive information on new work and exclusive invitations for Peter Tilley, go here.

-MAY SPACE is in recess.
-We will start accepting proposals again from March 2017, from professional artists from Australia and NZ for exhibitions and group shows ... learn more
+We are accepting proposals from professional artists from Australia and NZ for exhibitions and group shows ... learn more